 - Be efficient in operations and absorb good margins from business and thus fight the competition from other innovative companies

 But in an overcrowded market for commodities where too many players are competing to meet the demand of a customer, the only way to shine bright in the crowd is by attracting him and then retaining him.
-Thus, the world saw the rise of marketing teams which were tasked with attracting new customers and maybe keep pulling back the dormant ones as well.
+Thus, the world saw the rise of online marketing teams for hire like SEOConsultantBanglore.in which were tasked with attracting new customers and maybe keep pulling back the dormant ones as well.
 However attracting new customers kept getting costly with time and there isn’t an infinite market to keep expanding to.
 Thus, retention takes over as the priority when acquisition starts showing signs of saturation.

 Any effort that creates a positive experience is an effort towards retaining that customer and that’s what I would hold the CX team responsible for.
 It is my opinion that a lot of teams only expect CX teams to create wow moments for customers to delight them, but what’s actually needed is an audit of the interactions a customer has with the company and make sure there are no negatives.
 My intention for writing this post is not to reveal a hidden secret or to prove mathematically the ROI you can get over your investments in making your CX better, but to highlight some key philosophies that I believe in regarding CX..